openelb/website/content/en/docs/getting-started/usage/use-porter-in-bgp-mode.md

 weight: 1
 ---

-This document demonstrates how to use PorterLB in BGP mode to expose a Service backed by two pods.
+This document demonstrates how to use PorterLB in BGP mode to expose a Service backed by two Pods.
 The BgpConf, BgpPeer, Eip, Deployment and Service described in this document are examples only and you need to customize the commands and YAML configurations based on your requirements.

 Instead of using a real router, this document uses a Linux server with [BIRD](https://bird.network.cz/) to simulate a router so that users without a real router can also use PorterLB in BGP mode for tests.